gdmello/t.i.l/kubernetes.md

 # Kubelet Design
-Kublet interacts with the host underlying Container runtime vai the CRI (Container Runtime Interface), which is any of -
+Kublet interacts with the host underlying Container runtime via the CRI (Container Runtime Interface), which is any of -
 * docker
 * rkt
 * runC - a cli tool for spawning and running containers which meet OCI specification